exaloop/codon/docs/sphinx/tutorial/primer.rst

 Foreign function interface (FFI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Seq can easily call functions from C and Python.
+Codon can easily call functions from C and Python.

 Let's import some C functions: